 6.3 Non-Confidential Information.
-The Parties shall not be obligated under this “CONFIDENTIALITY” clause with respect to Confidential Information that: (i) is or becomes a part of the public domain through no act or omission of the receiving Party; (ii) was in the receiving Party’s lawful possession without restriction prior to the disclosure and had not been obtained by the receiving Party either directly or indirectly from the disclosing Party; (iii) is lawfully disclosed to the receiving Party by a third party without restriction on the disclosure; or (iv) is independently developed by the receiving Party without access to the Confidential Information.
+The Parties shall not be obligated under this “Confidentiality” clause with respect to Confidential Information that: (i) is or becomes a part of the public domain through no act or omission of the receiving Party; (ii) was in the receiving Party’s lawful possession without restriction prior to the disclosure and had not been obtained by the receiving Party either directly or indirectly from the disclosing Party; (iii) is lawfully disclosed to the receiving Party by a third party without restriction on the disclosure; or (iv) is independently developed by the receiving Party without access to the Confidential Information.

 7. TERM AND TERMINATION

-Termination or expiration is not an exclusive remedy and all other remedies will be available whether or not termination occurs.
+Except as set forth in section 7.1 above, Termination or expiration is not an exclusive remedy and all other remedies will be available whether or not termination occurs.

 7.4 Effect of Termination.
-Upon the termination of this Agreement for any reason: (a) the Channel Partner will immediately discontinue making any representations regarding its status as set forth in this Agreement and will immediately cease any activities related to this Agreement; (b) all amounts owed by either party to the other will become immediately due and payable; (c) any then Assigned Prospects hereunder may be pursued by OutSystems or transferred to another Channel Partner at OutSystems' sole discretion.
+Upon the termination of this Agreement for any reason: (a) the Channel Partner will immediately discontinue making any representations regarding its status as set forth in this Agreement and will immediately cease any activities related to this Agreement; (b) all amounts owed by either party to the other will become immediately due and payable; (c) any assigned prospects hereunder may be pursued by OutSystems or transferred to another Channel Partner in OutSystems' sole discretion.

 7.5 Performance Period.
-Independently of the Term of this Agreement, the parties agree on setting Channel Partner performance review periods, for which Channel Partner may earn specific incentives as set forth in the Channel Partner Requirements & Benefits.
+Irrespective of the Term of this Agreement, the parties will set Channel Partner performance review periods, for which Channel Partner may earn specific incentives as set forth in the Channel Partner Program (“Performance Period”).
 The Performance Period will be set for one (1) year, commencing on the Effective Date.
-Except as otherwise specified in the Channel Partner Requirements & Benefits, the Performance Period shall automatically reset for additional periods equal to the expiring Performance Period or 1 year (whichever is shorter), unless either Party gives the other notice of non-renewal at least 30 days before the end of the relevant Term or the Parties mutually agree on a different Term.
+Except as otherwise specified in the Channel Partner Program, the Performance Period shall automatically reset for additional periods equal to the expiring Performance Period or one (1) year (whichever is shorter), unless either Party gives the other notice of non-renewal at least 30 (thirty) days before the end of the relevant Term or the Parties mutually agree on a different Term.